AODtorusan/esphome-influxdb_v2_oss/README.md

 This section is a walkthrough of [minimal.yml](examples/minimal.yml) from the `examples` directory.
-It is the most basic configuration needed to support the reporting basic device information (uptime and WiFi RSSI) to InfluxDB.
+It is the most basic configuration needed to support the reporting device information (uptime and WiFi RSSI) to InfluxDB.

 ```yaml